 - ✅ Good: Plain cardboard box, standard kraft tape, no distinctive markings

 Why?
 A package identified as "high value" becomes a priority target for theft in sorting centers.
-This practice, detailed in our high-value package insurance guide, significantly reduces risks.
+This practice, detailed in our guide to shipping with high-value package insurance, significantly reduces the risks.

 4. Systematic Photographic Evidence